Skip to main content

 Graduate assistantships within the School of Computing are highly competitive.
 All applicants are evaluated for available positions as teaching assistants; there is no need for a separate assistantship application.

 Assistantships are awarded on a competitive basis to qualified students, both domestic and international.
 All qualified students are considered for assistantships when applications are processed.
-Award decisions are based on academic record, test scores, statement of purpose, letters of recommendation, and availability of funds.
+Award decisions are based on academic records, test scores, statements of purpose, letters of recommendation, and availability of funds.

 Financial Assistance

 Graduate students are eligible for financial support if they are (1) enrolled in full-time graduate studies, (2) in good academic standing (i.e., not on probation), and (3) making satisfactory progress toward their degree.
-Tuition and fees for students receiving support is a reduced flat fee.
-To receive the reduced tuition and fees for a particular semester, a qualified student must be on the department payroll by end of the second week of that semester.
+Tuition and fees for students receiving support are reduced to a flat fee.
+To receive the reduced tuition and fees for a particular semester, a qualified student must be on the department payroll by the end of the second week of that semester.

 The Clemson University Office of Student Financial Aid has all the resources needed for securing financial aid.
 Please visit the Financial Aid website for more information.